 To Blue Gum Hills parking.
 The Heritage walking track starts from the gate at the end of the main carpark in Blue Gum Hills Regional Park.
 Veer right at the oversized tyre and then take the well-graded dirt footpath to the left, just after you pass the large dam.
 Park entry points Blue Gum Hills parking See on map Parking Parking is available at the start of the Heritage walking track, about 500m from the main park entry gate.

-Closest towns to this walk: Abermain, Belford, Beresfield, Branxton, Fletcher, Kurri Kurri, Tarro, Thornton, Weston, Woodberry
+Nearby towns: Abermain, Belford, Beresfield, Branxton, Fletcher, Kurri Kurri, Tarro, Thornton, Weston, Woodberry

 About the region